-Land can be used for a variety of purposes, which can be associated with various greenhouse gas (GHG) fluxes.
+The way land is used can have a significant impact on greenhouse gas emissions.
 Recently, there has been particular interest in how large-scale changes in land use may be able to offset emissions and play an important role in the UK’s climate change mitigation efforts.
 The agriculture sector is a significant source of greenhouse gas emissions and the development of appropriate mitigation policies must be informed by accurate metrics that can reflect their impact on the climate.

-The aim of this project is to develop a tool that can be used to link the GHG emissions associated with different land uses to their global warming impacts.
-Typical methods currently used to aggregate short-lived and long-lived GHGs do not preserve the link to warming, and are therefore unsuitable for evaluating warming impacts of combined emissions.
-The tool developed in this project would overcome this problem and provide a transparent means of estimating and communicating the climate impacts of different land-uses.
-Scaled up, it would also provide a novel, scientifically robust framework to assess the climate impacts of major landscape decisions.
-The method will be based on recent work in Lynch et al (2020) and Cain et al (2019).
+The aim of this project was to develop a tool that can be used to link the greenhouse gas emissions associated with different land uses to their global warming impacts.
+Typical methods currently used to aggregate short-lived and long-lived greenhouse gases do not preserve the link to warming and are therefore unsuitable for evaluating warming impacts of combined emissions.

-This project will develop a method to evaluate aggregated GHG emissions in a way that reflects the resultant warming from different management options for an intensive dairy farm in south west Scotland.
-We will use data collected over the past five years, comparing alternative management options.
-The method used will be compared to a simple climate model to demonstrate is the impact of alternative approaches on accounting for greenhouse gas emissions.
+The project developed a method to evaluate aggregated greenhouse gas emissions in a way that reflects the resultant warming from different management options for an intensive dairy farm in southwest Scotland.
+The project used data collected over the previous five years, comparing alternative management options.
+The method was compared to a simple climate model to demonstrate the impact of alternative approaches on accounting for greenhouse gas emissions.